Package at New York's Kennedy airport probed after inspectors get sick

-NEW YORK (Reuters) - Authorities were investigating a package at New York’s John F. Kennedy International Airport on Sunday after two customs inspectors examined it and fell sick, a law enforcement source said.
+NEW YORK, Aug 11 (Reuters) - Authorities were investigating a package at New York’s John F. Kennedy International Airport on Sunday after two customs inspectors examined it and fell sick, a law enforcement source said.

 The inspectors later recovered, the source said.